 - What are the benefits of early immersion?

 - Why learn French?

 Some LK students do not speak any French when they enroll in our school.
 However, our welcoming environment will allow all of them to learn French.
 LK provides a nurturing, friendly and safe environment where children learn the language through play, songs and class activities.
 All the teachers speak English and children know that whatever language they speak, their teacher will always address them appropriately.
 Support FLE (French as a Second Language) classes are also offered to non-French speakers.
 All correspondence from the school is done in both French and English, our teachers/school administrators are bilingual and use the language parents are the most comfortable speaking.
 It is important to note that students whose families do not speak French are very successful students at our school.

 Even though a child may show some lag in certain areas of English language skills at the beginning, this is temporary and the student usually becomes an English speaker by the 3rd grade.
 Moreover, the students will transfer their reading skills from French to English and demonstrate more self-confidence than other children of their age.

 Parents are not required to speak French at home for their children to be enrolled.
-However, they can encourage their children and support their learning process by buying, renting or borrowing French CDs, videos and books; subscribing to French children’s magazines; using French-speaking baby-sitters; sending their children to our French Summer Program; travelling to French-speaking countries; organizing playdates with French-speaking families etc.
+However, they can encourage their children and support their learning process by using French CDs, DVDs, books, magazines; having a French-speaking baby-sitter; sending their children to French Summer Program; travelling to French-speaking countries; organizing playdates with French-speaking families etc.

 According to the United Nations figures, up to 80% of the world is bilingual.
 Being bilingual means more than just speaking two languages, it means that the individual also understands both cultures as well as the following: